 Far better mobility than a pram, making it easier to navigate shopping centres and do physical activity with the stroller

-The stroller’s chair features a safety harness which keeps the child safe and secure while seated
+The stroller’s chair features a safety harness which keeps the child safe and secured while seated

 A double or tandem stroller is great for transporting your two little ones.